On this page you will find described (as in the Barnard Course Catalogue) the requirements for:

 In order to complete the Sciences Po – Barnard five-year Bachelor/Master of Arts requirements, the Barnard political science major should:

-- Complete all her major requirements at Barnard, including the two required colloquia;
+- Complete all her major requirements at Barnard, including the THREE required colloquia;

-- Fulfill her senior thesis requirement by choosing one of the following two options:
+- Fulfill her senior project requirement by choosing one of the following two options:

 - It should be a minimum of 30-40 pages double-spaced;